PRX/docs.prx.org/Project-Standards.md

 ## Ruby Version

 Specify the version of ruby used for the project using a `.ruby-version` file.
+The version specified should **exactly match** the version used for the project in production.

 ## Authentication and Authorization